hydrusnetwork/hydrus/docs/running_from_source.md

 choco install -y windows-sdk-10.0
 ```

 _Update:_ On Windows 11, I have had some trouble with the above.
 The VS2015 seems not to install any more.
 A basic stock Win 11 install with Python 3.10 or 3.11 is fine getting everything on our requirements, but freezing with PyInstaller may have trouble finding certain 'api-***.dll' files.
-I am now trying to figure this out with my latest dev machine as of 2024-01.
-If you try this, let me know what you find out!

 ### Additional Windows Info { id="additional_windows" }

-This does not matter much any more, but in the old days, building modules like lz4 and lxml was a complete nightmare, and hooking up Visual Studio was even more difficult.
+This does not matter much any more, but in the old days, building modules like lz4 and lxml was a nightmare, and hooking up Visual Studio was even more difficult.
 [This page](http://www.lfd.uci.edu/~gohlke/pythonlibs/) has a lot of prebuilt binaries--I have found it very helpful many times.

 I have a fair bit of experience with Windows python, so send me a mail if you need help.